Teladoc Health (NYSE:TDOC) Releases FY 2022 Earnings Guidance

 Teladoc Health (NYSE:TDOC – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $-1.600-$-1.400 for the period, compared to the Thomson Reuters consensus estimate of $-1.780.
 The company issued revenue guidance of $2.55 billion-$2.65 billion, compared to the consensus revenue estimate of $2.57 billion.Teladoc Health also updated its Q1 2022 guidance to $-0.600-$-0.500 EPS.

-Teladoc Health (NYSE:TDOC – Get Rating) last announced its earnings results on Tuesday, February 22nd.
+Teladoc Health (NYSE:TDOC – Get Rating) last issued its quarterly earnings results on Tuesday, February 22nd.
 The health services provider reported ($0.07) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.59) by $0.52.
-The business had revenue of $554.20 million during the quarter, compared to analysts’ expectations of $546.54 million.
-Teladoc Health had a negative net margin of 43.60% and a negative return on equity of 1.47%.
-The firm’s revenue for the quarter was up 44.6% on a year-over-year basis.
-During the same quarter last year, the company posted ($0.27) EPS.
-On average, research analysts predict that Teladoc Health will post -3.23 EPS for the current fiscal year.
+Teladoc Health had a negative return on equity of 1.31% and a negative net margin of 21.09%.
+The firm had revenue of $554.20 million for the quarter, compared to analyst estimates of $546.54 million.
+During the same period last year, the company earned ($0.27) EPS.
+The firm’s quarterly revenue was up 44.6% on a year-over-year basis.
+Sell-side analysts expect that Teladoc Health will post -1.62 EPS for the current fiscal year.

-In other news, SVP Daniel Trencher sold 2,000 shares of Teladoc Health stock in a transaction that occurred on Friday, December 10th.
-The shares were sold at an average price of $95.77, for a total value of $191,540.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Company insiders own 6.47% of the company’s stock.
+In other news, insider Adam C. Vandervoort sold 3,513 shares of Teladoc Health stock in a transaction that occurred on Thursday, March 3rd.
+The stock was sold at an average price of $70.24, for a total value of $246,753.12.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CMO Stephany Verstraete sold 2,858 shares of Teladoc Health stock in a transaction that occurred on Thursday, March 3rd.
+The stock was sold at an average price of $70.24, for a total value of $200,745.92.
+The disclosure for this sale can be found here.
+In the last quarter, insiders sold 14,842 shares of company stock valued at $1,042,502.
+Insiders own 6.47% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-JustInvest LLC acquired a new stake in shares of Teladoc Health in the fourth quarter valued at approximately $208,000.
-Forum Financial Management LP acquired a new position in Teladoc Health during the fourth quarter worth $248,000.
-The Manufacturers Life Insurance Company increased its holdings in Teladoc Health by 5.2% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 2,766 shares of the health services provider’s stock worth $254,000 after buying an additional 137 shares during the last quarter.
-NewEdge Advisors LLC increased its holdings in Teladoc Health by 17.8% during the fourth quarter.
-NewEdge Advisors LLC now owns 2,886 shares of the health services provider’s stock worth $265,000 after buying an additional 436 shares during the last quarter.
-Finally, Metropolitan Life Insurance Co NY acquired a new position in Teladoc Health during the fourth quarter worth $277,000.
-Institutional investors own 82.49% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in TDOC.
+JustInvest LLC acquired a new position in Teladoc Health during the 4th quarter valued at approximately $208,000.
+Forum Financial Management LP bought a new stake in Teladoc Health during the 4th quarter valued at $248,000.
+The Manufacturers Life Insurance Company raised its stake in Teladoc Health by 5.2% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 2,766 shares of the health services provider’s stock valued at $254,000 after acquiring an additional 137 shares in the last quarter.
+NewEdge Advisors LLC raised its stake in Teladoc Health by 17.8% during the 4th quarter.
+NewEdge Advisors LLC now owns 2,886 shares of the health services provider’s stock valued at $265,000 after acquiring an additional 436 shares in the last quarter.
+Finally, Metropolitan Life Insurance Co NY bought a new stake in Teladoc Health during the 4th quarter valued at $277,000.
+Institutional investors and hedge funds own 86.68% of the company’s stock.

 Teladoc Health, Inc engages in the provision of telehealthcare services using a technology platform via mobile devices, the Internet, video and phone.
 Its portfolio of services and solutions covers medical subspecialties from non-urgent, episodic needs like flu and upper respiratory infections, to chronic, complicated medical conditions like cancer and congestive heart failure.